CoderCampKerala/team-docs/guides-for-beginners/github.md

 Option 2: Github Desktop

 - Pros:\
-    Beginner-friendly, has a simple UI to visualize changes and commits.\
+    Beginner-friendly, with a simple UI to visualize changes and commits.\
     Easy to set up and start pushing/pulling to GitHub.\

 - Cons: